Floorp-Projects/Floorp/layout/docs/LayoutOverview.md

 quickly by dereferencing the poison pattern or it will find a valid frame.

-Like the content tree, frames must be accessed only from the main thread, in either the content processes or in the parent process.
+Like the content tree, frames must be accessed only from the main thread of their processes.

+The frame tree should generally not store any data that cannot be recomputed on-the-fly.
+While the frame tree does usually persist while a page is being displayed, frames are often destroyed and recreated in response to certain style changes such as changing `display:block` to `display:flex` on an element.

 The rectangle represented by the frame is what CSS calls the element's border box.
 See the illustration in [8.1 Box